Notes on Milnor-Witt K-theory: Introduction

 \subsection{Basic aim and scope of these notes}

-The aim of these notes is to lay the ground for the theory of quadratic cycles and Chow-Witt groups, based on Feld's axiomatic approach \cite{FeldMWmod}.
+The aim of these notes is to lay the foundations for the theory of quadratic cycles and Chow-Witt groups, based on Feld's axiomatic approach \cite{FeldMWmod}.
 We will therefore present the theory of the Milnor-Witt ring of fields, with an emphasis on its functoriality.
-As a motivation, the hasty reader can take a look at \Cref{sec:MW-mod}, and in particular the first paragraph, for the functoriality properties we are aiming.
-We improve the theory known so far by removing any assumption on the fields considered.\footnote{Usually, one considers fields of characteristic not $2$, and sometimes one assumes they are finitely generated over some perfect base field.}
+As motivation, the hasty reader can take a look at \Cref{sec:MW-mod}, for the functoriality properties we aim to establish.
+We improve the theory known so far by removing any assumption on the fields considered,\footnote{Usually, one considers fields of characteristic not $2$, and one assumes that they are finitely generated over some perfect base field.} providing full detailed proofs, and extending the generality of some of Feld's formulas.

 Our presentation of Milnor-Witt K-theory mixes two historical approaches.
-The first one, due to Barge and Morel as already mentioned above, gives the construction as a gluing of Witt's theory of quadratic forms\footnote{Or rather Grothendieck-Witt theory of inner product spaces in order to allow fields of characteristic two;} and Milnor's K-ring.
+The first one, due to Barge and Morel, as already mentioned above, gives the construction as a gluing of Witt's theory of quadratic forms\footnote{Or rather Grothendieck-Witt theory of inner product spaces in order to allow fields of characteristic two;} and Milnor's K-ring.
 See \Cref{cor:fundamental_square_KMW} for the statement.
 The second one, due to Hopkins and Morel, is much closer to Milnor's viewpoint, and gives a beautiful presentation of the Milnor-Witt K-theory ring in terms of explicit generators and relations (\Cref{df:KMW}).
 In fact, the richness of the theory comes from the comparison of these two approaches.
 This is based on Milnor's conjecture: here we refer to \cite{GZS} in characteristic not $2$, and to \cite{Robin} in characteristic $2$.
 Except for references to these two papers, and to basics on Witt rings (\cite{MH}) and Milnor K-theory (\cite{BT}, \cite{KatoMilnor}), these notes are self-contained.

 As explained in the previous section, the justification for defining Milnor-Witt K-theory in addition to Milnor K-theory is to be able to develop an algebraic orientation theory.
-The concrete trace of this orientation theory is the existence of twists on the former K-theory which we consider as part of the structure almost from the start.
+The concrete manifestation of this orientation theory is the existence of twists on the former K-theory, which we regard as part of the structure almost from the outset.
 The first phenomenon that demonstrates the need to consider twists is the construction of residues associated to a discretely valued field $(K,v)$ with residue field $\kappa_v$: